“Do I understand the risk of using CGM readings for insulin dosing — and is that risk the same for all CGMs?”

 A pragmatic, safety-first position:

-• but maintain non-silenceable, hard-floor alarms for critical low thresholds (and possibly for prolonged very high glucose in at-risk settings),
+- but maintain non-silenceable, hard-floor alarms for critical low thresholds and for prolonged very high glucose readings,

-• pair this with clear education: if an alarm will not go away, you must act – check a finger-prick, check ketones, and calibrate if possible (the value of optional calibration communicated in 2023/4) or change the sensor.
+- pair this with clear education: if an alarm will not go away, you must act – check a finger-prick, check ketones, and take action to rectify.

 The aim is not to punish people with diabetes.
 It is to protect them from the combination of human fatigue and device failure in a system where the tail risk is not symmetric.